 Self-care, a local pharmacist or NHS 111 are best for minor illness or ailments

-Dr Ed Ford, a Minehead GP and Somerset Clinical Commissioning Group’s Chairman, said: “Remember, you can help yourself and the NHS when you get the right treatment for your level of illness or injury.
+Dr Ed Ford, a Minehead GP and Somerset Clinical Commissioning Group’s Chairman, said: “Remember, you can save yourself a lot of time and effort when you get the right treatment for your level of illness or injury.

-“If you only have a minor illness or ailments then visit your local pharmacist.
+“If you only have a minor illness or ailment then visit your local pharmacist.
 They can help with expert advice and over-the-counter remedies.
 If you need urgent medical advice but it is not a life threatening emergency then telephone NHS 111.
-Their call handlers can tell you anything from where to find an emergency dentist to getting you an out-of-hour’s doctor.”
+Their call handlers can tell you where to find everything from your nearest Minor Injury Unit, to an emergency dentist or an out-of-hours doctor.”

-Here are some treatment options if you or a family member becomes ill over the Easter Bank holiday:
+Here are some treatment options if you or a family member becomes ill over the August Bank Holiday:

-If you are feeling unwell and need advice, visit your pharmacy.
+If you feeling unwell and need advice visit your pharmacy.
 You can find your nearest pharmacist by searching online at: www.nhs.uk or by telephoning 111.

 Telephone 111 when you need medical advice or information quickly, but it’s not a 999 life threatening emergency.
 Calls are free from mobiles and landlines to this 24/7 service.